skrysm/devlog/content/articles/linux/network-config.md

 > [!WARNING]
 > To use **Wi-Fi with systemd**, you need to have the `wpasupplicant` packaged installed. netplan doesn't support `iwd` with systemd.

+> [!WARNING]
+> Raspberry Pi OS [adopted netplan with version 13](https://www.raspberrypi.com/news/cloud-init-on-raspberry-pi-os/).
+However, the devs decided to enable a sync between NetworkManager and netplan - which means **the `/etc/netplan` directory is wiped** every time netplan runs.
+>
+> If you don't want netplan to rewrite your config, you need to put it in `/usr/lib/netplan` instead.

 ### Renderers